Abstract

 Limitations of of decision-logic based on p-values

 The decision logic of the main function visstat() is based on the Shapiro-Wilk test for normality and the Levene-Brown-Forsythe test for variance homogeneity.
-However, no single test maintains optimal Type I error rates and statistical power across all distributions [34], and p-values obtained from these tests may be unreliable if their assumptions are violated.
+However, no single test maintains optimal Type I error rates and statistical power across all distributions (Olejnik and Algina 1987), and p-values obtained from these tests may be unreliable if their assumptions are violated.

 Combining multiple tests with differing assumptions using simple majority voting inflates the overall Type I error rate, making such an approach inadequate.
 Therefore, automated test selection based solely on p-values cannot replace the visual inspection of sample distributions provided by visstat().
-Based on these plots, it may be necessary to override the automated choice of test in individual cases.
+Based on the provided diagnostic plots, it may be necessary to override the automated choice of test in individual cases.

 The package targets users with basic statistical literacy, such as non-specialist professionals and students in applied fields.
 It covers topics typically included in an undergraduate course on applied statistics, intentionally excluding more advanced methods like bootstrapping to keep the focus on foundational concepts.